AliceTrinta/CookingWebsite/README.md

 ### Running

-First step: configure the archive app.ini according to your prefenrences.
+First step: configure the archive app.ini according to your preferences.
 ```sh
 cooking-website
               |